cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/initial-setup/network.md

 title: Network filtering
 pcx-content-type: how-to
 weight: 2
-meta:
-  title: Set up Network filtering
 ---

-# Set up Network filtering
+# Set up network filtering

-Secure Web Gateway allows you to inspect Network traffic and control which websites and non-HTTP applications users can access.
+Secure Web Gateway allows you to inspect network traffic and control which websites and non-HTTP applications users can access.

 ## 1. Connect to Gateway